slidesk/slidesk-doc/docs/usage/options/interactive.md

 This option allows to view your presentation from another devices.

-These devices can't navigate, only the "local" presentation is authorized.
+If the presentation is used with notes view, these devices can't navigate through the presentation.